 This is the core difference that I have come to realise that everything else hinges on.

 Protestants believe three things.
-Firstly, that He is the Son of God.
-Secondly, that his atoning sacrifice is the only way to receive forgiveness of sins from God and receive salvation.
-And thirdly, after receiving the Holy Spirit we must allow Christ’s life to work through us.
+Firstly, that He is the Son of God, secondly, his atoning sacrifice is the only way to receive forgiveness of sins from God and receive salvation.
+Third, after receiving the Holy Spirit, we must allow Christ’s life to work through us.

 And when it comes to relating to Christ after the point of salvation, this involves all of the above points in a walk of basically receiving grace back again via other means.